Which dog breeds are popular with the royal family?

 Pet insurance from Purely Pets

 If you’re an owner of a dog breed which has ‘royal patronage’, make sure you’re giving them the royal treatment with comprehensive canine insurance.
+Make sure to check out our blog on pregnancy, in the chance your 'royal patronage' becomes pregnant.

 Policy benefits, features and discounts offered may very between insurance schemes or cover selected and are subject to underwriting criteria.
 Information contained within this article is accurate at the time of publishing but may be subject to change.